CartoDB/search-srv/README.md

 ```

 ### Output
-Tiresias will return a JSON object of results with the following format:
+Search-srv will return a JSON object of results with the following format:
 ```
 {
     "service-1": [